Cultural Heritage, MSc

 Careers

-Graduates of this programme are equipped with both the theoretical and practical knowledge and skills needed by employers within the heritage sector, including museums, local authorities and government agencies, historic trusts, and other cultural and conservation bodies.
+Upon completion of this programme you are equipped with both the theoretical and practical knowledge and skills needed by employers within the heritage sector, including museums, local authorities and government agencies, historic trusts, and other cultural and conservation bodies.

-This track is for those who aim to work in the museum sector, being involved in collections management, administration or various research functions.
-This includes everything from open-air museums to large national history galleries.
+• Culture and Museums Pathway: This pathway is for those who aim to work in the museum sector or cultural sector more broadly, being involved in collections management, heritage tourism, education, and policy.
+This includes everything from open air museums to

-This track is for those who seek to join the archaeological heritage sector, working for heritage agencies or archaeological sites, performing management tasks, assessment, and public outreach.
-It is also for those interested in postgraduate research in archaeology/heritage.
+archaeological sites, performing management tasks, assessment, and public outreach.
+It is also for those interested in further postgraduate research in archaeology and/or heritage studies

-This track is for those who wish to pursue postgraduate research or work in field archaeology.
-Research themes focus on the archaeology of the circumpolar north or heritage science, relating to prehistory or techniques for heritage preservation.
+• Archaeological Heritage Pathway: This pathway is for those who want to work or to pursue postgraduate research in archaeology.
+Research themes will focus on the archaeology of the circumpolar north or heritage science, relating to prehistoric themes or techniques for heritage preservation

 Our Experts